 Update: This is my 2012 review of Lavenda & Schultz, Anthropology Second Edition: What Does It Mean to Be Human?
-For the 3rd edition, see Introduction to Anthropology 2017 or Introduction to Anthropology 2016.
+For the latest 4th edition from 2018 see the course outline Introduction to Anthropology 2018.
+For courses based on the 3rd edition, see Anthropology 2017 or Anthropology 2016.

 Main reasons to use this anthropology second edition textbook